ssire/case-tracker-manual/README.md

 The easiest way to create a case management application from the case tracker is to fork it and start a new version (*source code depot will be available soon*).

-The case tracker pilote is also a workbench for a new programming architecture that we call XML full-stack programming.
-It also has some flavors of the specification driven programming style.
+The case tracker pilote is a workbench for the **XML full-stack programming** architecture.
+It has some flavors of the **specification driven** programming style because a significant portion of application code interprets specifications written with custom XML  vocabularies.
+In this regards the code base can be used to create an eco-system for business applications that share some common XML vocabularies and their underlying implementation libraries (XQuery modules, XSLT views).

 > This is a work in progress, initiated for the Platinn coaching application in Switzerland in 2013/2014, and continued under the auspices of the Coachcom 2020 project from september 2014 to november 2016.
 Coachcom is a coordination and support action (H2020-635518; 09/2014-08/2016) selected by the European Commission to develop a framework for the business innovation coaching offered to the beneficiaries of the Horizon 2020 SME Instrument.